 Unfortunately, many businesses and organizations suffer from tribal knowledge, which describes the undocumented information, processes, and rules that are only known by certain employees.

-Typically, tribal knowledge refers to the information necessary for making important products or services and it causes problems in production, quality, and the overall customer experience.
+Typically, tribal knowledge refers to the information necessary for making important products or services and it causes problems in production, quality, business analysis, and the overall customer experience.